 Pallbearers: Ian Huntsinger, Lester Huntsinger, Sam Tepe, Shane Lynch, Eddie Milligan Jr., Lusiano Gonzales, Tupper Hutchinson, Larry Robinson.
 Honorary Pallbearers: Lesley Huntsinger, Rebecca Tepe, Kalie Cottrell, Miranda Huntsinger, JJ Huntsinger, Matt Patrick, Friends of Lorena HS 1964.

 In lieu of flowers, the family ask contributions be made to Lorena Methodist Church, 205 S. Borden St. Lorena, TX 76655; Lorena Ex Students Assn, P. O. Box 194, Lorena, TX 76655; or Charity of your choice.

-To send flowers to L.S.
-Stan (Larry Stanton) Huntsinger's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of L.S.
+Stan (Larry Stanton) Huntsinger, please visit our floral store.